shevalini/abc-adventure/README.md

 - Visible focus rings (WCAG 2.1 compliant)
 - `prefers-reduced-motion` support — all animations disabled when requested
 - Canvas has descriptive `aria-label` for screen readers
-- Color is never the only indicator of completion status

 ---

 ## 🔮 Future Improvements